 I would never want that for you.
 You deserve better.

-It’s your job on this planet to live as a model for other humans – be it your children or media followers or people who land in yoga spaces.
 If you can’t speak about your wins and messes openly, much of the time that means you can’t bear to feel the shame about your life.

 I feel this shame: of colossal mistakes and having more than one relationship implode.
 These mistakes are my most effective teachers and have always been a springboard for transformation.